Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-casino-vault/walkthrough.md

-The Vault of this Casino can only be opened by the owner, what are we trying to do here is to take everything from the owner, but how? &nbsp;
+The vault of this casino can only be opened by the owner.
+What we are trying to do here is take everything from the owner, but how? &nbsp;
 &nbsp;
 ```solidity
 // SPDX-License-Identifier: MIT